 Waterfall House Magical Journey

-Lavendar House – mural design in progress by artist David Thomas Barry, in collaboration with patients and staff.
+Lavender House – mural design in progress, in collaboration with patients and staff

 Damien Hirst artwork

 In 2020, British artist Damien Hirst released two limited-edition rainbow prints to show support for the NHS in the Coronavirus crisis.
 The work is made up of bands of coloured butterfly wings, one of the artist’s best‐known motifs.
 A limited edition of the work was produced with all profits donated to NHS Charities Together and The Felix Project, raising a total of £1,508,172.
 Damien made the decision to donate some of the prints to some UK Trusts and we are pleased to say we were one of the Trusts to be chosen.